 A big factor in snaggability is sharp points and corners.
 So, center stones with defined points like the Pear, Marquise and heart-shaped diamonds should be avoided:

-Choosing a smoother shape of diamond will reduce the snag factorability considerably and mean that they are less likely to get caught on clothing or be affected by getting knocked – blows will glance off them.
+Choosing a smoother shape of diamond will reduce the snag factor considerably and mean that they are less likely to get caught on clothing or be affected by getting knocked – blows will glance off them.

 Round or oval shapes, with their gentle curves, are the way to go to make sure that your center stone stays looking great.